 All CS majors must complete the following courses:

 - CS 108 Computing Fundamentals (Minimum grade of “C” required for this course or its transfer equivalent.)

 - CS 240 Data Structures & Algorithms (Minimum grade of “C” required for this course or its transfer equivalent.)

 CS Advanced Electives

 Three courses to be selected from electives listed below or from graduate courses.
-These courses must be taken at SUNY Poly.
+Courses must be taken at SUNYIT.